lblommesteyn/Real-Estate-Regression/README.md

 - Deep Neural Networks (DNN)
   - Activation Functions

-In addition, we will cover other topics important to machine learning:
+In addition, I use other topics important to machine learning:

 - Feature Engineering
   - Data Transformation